Looking for an overview of our vision and mission? Check out our homepage.

 Check out our past flights here: https://www.media.mit.edu/posts/blue-origin-projects-round-up/

 In March 2020, SEI sent five payloads to the ISS on SpaceX CRS-20.
 The payloads were deployed over a 30 day internal mission, allowing the research teams to study the effects of microgravity, on-station radiation environment, and launch loads on their hardware.
 For this launch opportunity, the payloads were integrated into the Nanoracks BlackBox platform.
-A second planned ISS mission is underway for Q3 2022.
+SEI launched an additional three payloads to the ISS aboard a BlackBox in December 2022.
 SEI supports other formats for ISS deployments as well, including astronaut interaction payloads and other apparatus chambers.

 How to Apply: Future opportunities are solicited through open-calls, sent to our mailing list.